Camps & Experiences for Autistic young people & families

 Parents and children will be able to trial a number of emotional regulation tools and equipment and will be able to further develop their knowledge of emotional regulation strategies.
 Through using the Calming Room, families have also exchanged strategies and have left camp armed with greater knowledge about how to support positive emotional regulation.

 Families are accommodated in private rooms to ensure that they have their own personal space to retreat to.
-The camp is fully catered, with all meals being provided.
+The camp is fully catered, with all meals, accommodation and activities being provided and co ordinated to meet your Autistic family’s needs ( all of this paid for out of non-NDIS funds and has been since our first camp – see the camp pages for detail).